mrmonopoly-cyber/formal_project/questions.md

 	> and comparing its output whith the outputs of the original scripts

    In conclusion: how the actual fuck do we solve this spicy problem?

+1. How do we deal with the fact that a formula and its negation could be both false (or true?)